stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

   for some small threshold `epsilon_Q35` determined by modeling uncertainties and experimental variability.

-* For protocols that are claimed to saturate or approach fundamental limits, such as Heisenberg scaling, the low tension region is stable under:
+* For protocols that are claimed to saturate or approach fundamental limits, such as Heisenberg scaling under specific noise models, the low tension region is stable under:

-  * modest refinement of resource definitions,
+  * modest refinement of resource definitions within the fixed catalogue,
   * inclusion of realistic noise contributions,
-  * increased measurement statistics.
+  * increased measurement statistics and refined error analysis.

 ### 4.3 TU misaligned metrology worlds